ibm-cloud-docs/BlockStorage/accessing-block-storage-windows.md

 ## Mounting {{site.data.keyword.blockstorageshort}} Volumes
 {: #mountWin}

 Complete the following steps to connect a Windows-based {{site.data.keyword.cloud}} Compute instance to a multipath input/output (MPIO) iSCSI volume.
+You're going to create two connections from one network interface of your host to two target IPs of the storage device.
 The example is based on Windows Server 2012.
-The steps can be adjusted for other Windows versions according to the operating system's (OS) vendor documentation.
+The steps can be adjusted for other Windows versions according to the operating system's vendor documentation.

 ### Configuring the MPIO feature